narrative-environments/CourseCompendium/Semiotic-Square.md

 ![Haraway Semiotic Square](Haraway-Semiotic-Square.png)

-This is her (mis)interpretation of the structure of the semiotic square as outlined by Greimas:
+This is her (mis)interpretation of the structure of the semiotic square as set out by Greimas:

 ![Greimas Semiotic Square](Greimas-Semiotic-Square.png]